chenxiaolong/aosproot/README.md

     * The `Direct install` method for updating Magisk.
 Magisk updates must be done by building a new firmware image and flashing the corresponding OTA.

+* Only the latest version of AOSP is supported (13 at this time).
+There is no plan to support older AOSP versions.

 ### Usage

 1. Place [`aosproot.xml`](./aosproot.xml) in `.repo/local_manifests/` at the root of the AOSP source code.